starsite/FileMaker-Swift/README.md

 ### 🚨 FileMaker v19

-I'll update the repo this weekend, to include the new, wicked fast `validateSession()` method.
+I'll update the repo this weekend to include the new, wicked fast `validateSession()` method.
 With this, we no longer need to create and track `expiry` values with `isActiveToken()`.
 So that's good.
 However, Claris chose to use a different baseURL for `validateSession()`, requiring `appendingPathComponent` changes to everything else in the framework. 😅

 ---